On the non-existence of elements of Kervaire invariant one: Equivariant stable homotopy theory

 Applying the norm gives a $G$-equivariant associative algebra map

 By smashing these together we can make a sequence of equivariant algebra maps

 Passing to the colimit gives an equivariant algebra map

 representing the sequence $\gbar{x}_{i}$.
-We will refer to this process by saying that the map~\eqref{eq:56} is constructed by the {\em method of polynomial algebras}.
+We will refer to this process by saying that the map~\eqref{eq:56} is constructed by the {\em method of twisted monoid rings}.
 The whole construction can also be made relative to a commutative algebra $S$, leading to an $S$-algebra map

 when $R$ is a commutative $S$-algebra.